Artists: Put On Your Own Oxygen Mask First

 Artists Need and Deserve Support

-When I first took a training in trauma-informed practice, it was for volunteer work I’d signed up for at a women’s shelter.
+When I first took a training in trauma-informed practice, it was for volunteer work at a women’s shelter.
 As I sat through those sessions, I was stunned that I’d never heard this information before: What trauma is, how prevalent it is.
 What it looks like in various situations, and how to compassionately respond.
 Ways to make experiences safer.
 The reality of secondary trauma.
 The importance of boundaries.

-My brain churned with all the ways this would have helped me as a touring songwriter–with how these ideas could be adapted for artists of all kinds.
-I also felt some righteous anger: Where was this preparation for people in the arts?
+My brain churned with all the ways this information would have helped me as a touring songwriter.
+I immediately saw how it could be adapted it for artists of all kinds.

-Unfortunately, that’s not how it works.
-Artists can obviously be incredibly sensitive and intuitive.
-We’ve historically played roles of healer, sounding board, articulator of pain, truth-teller, vision-caster.
 But we don’t magically know what to say, how to help, or how to manage our own suffering in the midst of the suffering around us.
-We need and deserve support for the important mental, emotional, and whole-person work we do.

 Your Well-Being Matters